benreylopez/Log-Analysis/README.md

     psql news
     select * from articles;

-    If you can seem the table of artcles then you have succesfully loaded the database.
+    If you can see the table of artcles then you have succesfully loaded the database.

 5. Run python news_report.py